luederb/Luederb/README.md

 <p >Besides Kite Surfing, and beeing with my son, I really enjoy going on adventures in the world and creating and fixing things.
 I love woodworking and engineering.
 Web-Development is my new found passion
             where I can combine my creative, engineering and project management skills.
-Currently I'm living in Tunis, Tunesia, moving back to Germany in April `24. </p>
+I'm currently living in Tunis, Tunesia, moving back to Germany in April `24. </p>
 <h2></h2>
 <ul>
   <li>Student at <a href="https://github.com/neuefische" >neue Fische</a></li>